namarks/dopeventures/USER_GUIDE.md

 4. Extract the ZIP file to your Desktop or Applications folder

 ### Step 2: Get Spotify Credentials (2 minutes)

+> **Note:** If using the packaged app, the setup wizard will guide you through this step automatically.

 You need to create a free Spotify Developer App: